piatkowski/wckalkulator/readme.md

 - conditional visibility works with static fields (html, paragraph)
 - added support for {image:size} in HTML field's content (for example: {={image:size}} MB)
 - display calculated product price in the cart widget (cart popup)
+- new parameter: product_is_on_sale to use in formula

 v.1.5.5-1.5.7
 - bug fixes